travelgateX/documentation-site/content/distribution/extranet/booking-search/_index.md

 ## Booking List Reports

-The booking reports tool allows you to obtain a file with all the bookings that have been done inside the parameters reports specified.
-The search parameters will be same as can be seen in the Booking Read.
+The booking reports tool allows you to obtain a file with all the bookings that have been done inside the report parameters specified.
+The search parameters will be the same as can be seen in the Booking Read.

-Notice that a Report name it is asked to you (with alfanumeric format), however, to ensure the uniqueness of the name, a datetime format will be added at the beginning of the name.
+Note that even though you should add a valid name to the report (alphanumeric format) our system will also add a datetime format at the beginning of this name in order to ensure it is unique.

 The display of the reports created can be shown in the List of Reports.
 There are two importants thing to know:

    * Only one report can be generated every 15 minutes.
-So, once a generation is asked, the user has to wait 15 minutes to ask for the other one.
+So, once a generation is asked, the user should wait 15 minutes to ask for a new one.

-   * The generation of the report is not instant but it might take some time, depending on the volume of bookings to return.
-If Generation Status is equal to “Executing” the file is not done yet.
-So the download will not be able until the file is finished
+   * The generation of the report is not instant and it might take some time, depending on the volume of bookings to return.
+If Generation Status is equal to “Executing” the file is not processed yet, so it is still not available.

 ![Distribution Booking Report Status](./../../images/web/distribution_web_bookingreportstatus.jpg "Distribution Booking Report Status")